Contents

 This returns the exact sorted tuple of reachable decoder tokens for one molecule under the requested public writer flags.

-When rootedAtAtom < 0, it unions the exact reachable token inventories across all roots.
+When rootedAtAtom is negative, it normalizes to -1 and unions the exact reachable token inventories across all roots.
 When rootedAtAtom >= 0, it reports the inventory for that rooted public runtime.
 Omitting rootedAtAtom means the same thing as passing -1, and -1 is the preferred public spelling for that all-roots mode.
 For disconnected molecules it includes the "." separator token when fragment transitions are reachable under the requested root mode. rootedAtAtom=None is not supported; omit the argument or use -1 instead.

 Use this when you need exact per-molecule coverage for Grimace decoder tokens.